ka7ana/RedknifeSQL/README.md

 The following command line options are supported:

-- `--debug` - run SQLClient in debug mode (outputs all SQL queries/statements executed via options)
+- `--debug` - run RedknifeSQL in debug mode (outputs all SQL queries/statements executed via options)
 - `--server` - set the server hostname to connect to on startup (saves having to explicitly connect via option)
 - `--db` - set the database name to connect to on startup (saves having to explicitly connect via option)
 - `--script` - the path of a text file containing a SQL script to execute against the connected server (requires both `server` and `db` to be provided as args).
 This is for non-interactive mode.